bendohan/bendohan/Malcomb.md

 Using the hierarchical chart showing the weights given to each factor, we attempted to recreate the map of vulnerability that Malcomb et al created.
 The flood risk and drought risk layers were in different pixel sizes, so we made the map in both, although we can tell that the authors used the smaller size, which was 0.416667

+We pulled the UNEP rasters in PostGIS using [this batch script](convertRaster.bat).

 Here is the map at the larger resolution

 ![large vulnerability raster](vulnerbility.PNG)